 - Pigmentation.
 Many drugstore and cheap eyeshadows have a lot of pigment: L’Oreal’s HiP line, NYX’s singles, most Wet ‘n’ Wild shadows and many Elf shadows, to name a few.
 But generally speaking, you can absolutely rely on a line like Mac to give you intense color, and it’s a little less certain that every single NYX shadow will do the same.
 And yet, sometimes the cheapies even beat the high-end…

-Let’s look Mac’s Naked Lunch ($15) and the “eyelid” color from Wet ‘n’ Wild’s Walking on Eggshells palette ($2.99).
+Let’s look Mac’s Naked Lunch (about $16) and the “eyelid” color from Wet ‘n’ Wild’s Walking on Eggshells palette ($2.99).
 The WNW palette is said to be a perfect duplicate for three Mac colors: Shroom, Cork and Naked Lunch.
 Of those Mac colors, I only own Naked Lunch, so I’ll be comparing those two shades.

 But first, let’s talk about claims that these are not perfect duplicates.
 On MakeupAlley, people claim the WNW brown shade is not that close to Cork, that the overall wear time with WNW is shorter than Mac, etc. But most agree that the WNW palette is shockingly awesome all the same, especially for the price – and that’s the most important consideration.